DelvinLaurens/KROW/README.md

-# YetiWork 🚀
+# KROW 🚀
 ### Programmable Trust for Global Freelance Work

-**YetiWork** is a decentralized freelance escrow platform built on the **Sui ecosystem**.
+**KROW** is a decentralized freelance escrow platform built on the **Sui ecosystem**.
 It protects both freelancers and clients using programmable smart contracts, encrypted deliverable vaults, and immutable on-chain proof-of-delivery.

-By eliminating expensive intermediaries and replacing them with trustless code, YetiWork ensures that freelancers get paid for their work and clients receive exactly what they paid for—faster, cheaper, and more securely.
+By eliminating expensive intermediaries and replacing them with trustless code, KROW ensures that freelancers get paid for their work and clients receive exactly what they paid for—faster, cheaper, and more securely.

 ---